containeroo/website/content/en/docs/cloudflare-operator/guides/monitoring.md

 ## Available metrics

-For each `cf.containeroo.ch` kind, the controller exposes a gauge metric to track the status condition.
+For each `cloudflare-operator.io` kind, the controller exposes a gauge metric to track the status condition.

 Ready status metrics: